F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Integration requirement: KIIP Level 5 or 종합평가 60+.

 Clock note: The clock starts from the date your F-2-7 status was first established.
 If you upgraded from E-7 to F-2-7, your F-2-7 clock restarts at the upgrade date, not from your original E-7 start date.
 The 5-year F-5-1 clock, by contrast, can include E-7 years.
-If your income does not meet the 2x GNI threshold on the 3-year F-2-7 track, you can still use the 5-year F-5-1 route with the same income requirement.
+To make the trade-off concrete: a reader who has spent 4 years on E-7 and 1 year on F-2-7 has 0 years toward F-5-16 (only F-2-7 time counts) but 5 years toward F-5-1 (E-7 and F-2-7 both count).
+If your income does not meet the 2x GNI threshold on the 3-year F-2-7 track, or your F-2-7 clock is short, you can still use the 5-year F-5-1 route with the same income requirement.

 The K-STAR track (December 2025 expansion)